kerimdzhanov/dotenv-flow/README.md

 Refer to the [`dotenv-flow/config` options](#dotenv-flowconfig-options) section to see all available options.

-## Variables overwriting/priority

-Since multiple `.env*` files are loaded together at the same time, all the variables defined there are merged in the following order:

-1) `.env` file have a lowest priority over all, keep the most default values there;
-2) `.env.local` file have a priority over the `.env`, create it if you want to overwrite the default values only for your environment-specific needs;
-3) `NODE_ENV`-specific env files (`.env.development`, `.env.test`, etc.) have a priority over the default `.env` and `.env.local` files, keep default `NODE_ENV`-specific environment variables here;
-4) `NODE_ENV`-specific local env files (`.env.development.local`, `.env.production.local`, etc.) have a highest priority, as with `.env.local`, create them only if you need to overwrite `NODE_ENV`-specific default values for your individual needs;
-5) if any variables are already defined in the environment before reading from `.env*`, they will not be overwritten, thus having the higher priority over defined in any env file;

 ## Files under version control

-**dotenv** doesn't recommend to commit `.env` file and it is true when you are using **dotenv** with its single `.env` file approach.
-**dotenv-flow**, in turn, has a different way to manage your environment variables:

-The main reason is to not commit database passwords, API keys and other secure things.
-For this purposes you'll need to have `.env.local` file that is an individual environment specific and **must** be ignored by VCS.

-Thus, the `.env` file became tracked by VCS and it is a really good place to have the default values for all environment variables used by your application.

-The `NODE_ENV`-specific files (`.env.development`, `.env.test`, `.env.production`) are also should be under the version control.

-Summarizing the above, you can have the following `.env*` files in your project:

- * `.env` – for default values, tracked by VCS
- * `.env.development` – for development environment, tracked by VCS
- * `.env.test` – for test environment, tracked by VCS
- * `.env.production` – for production environment, tracked by VCS
- * `.env.local` – for individual default values, ignored by VCS
- * `.env.development.local` – for individual development environment values, ignored by VCS
- * `.env.test.local` – for individual test environment values, ignored by VCS
- * `.env.production.local` – for production environment values (DB passwords, API keys, etc.), ignored by VCS
+#### TL;DR

-Here is an example of `.gitignore`/`.hgignore` entry to keep it clean:
+Here is an example of the `.gitignore` (or `.hgignore`) file entry to keep it clean:

 ```
 # local .env* files
 .env.local
 .env.*.local
 ```

+#### Motivation

+The general thing here is not to commit production database passwords, API keys and other sensitive things to your source code repository, but it's ok to keep default database connections, ports, hosts, etc., like `localhost:3000` and so on as a fallback to keep your code simple and always "just work".

+Understanding the above, we have the following approach:

+You can keep all the fallback values in the `.env` file that is loaded in any environment by default.
+And also it is a good place to have all the application used environment variables here thus having a reference of environment variables that are used by your application on the whole.
+So it's a good reason to share the `.env` file with other developers in your team, but keep all the sensitive data on your own (or production) machine locally in the `.env.local` file.

+It is not necessary, but also a good practice to use `NODE_ENV` to control the environment to run your application in.
+And if you follow this practice you can keep the `NODE_ENV`-specific defaults in your `.env.development`, `.env.test`, `.env.production` files and share them with your team.
+Any `NODE_ENV`-specific `.env.*` file's values can also be overwritten in the appropriate `.env.*.local` (i.e. `.env.development.local`, `.env.test.local`, `.env.production.local`).

+Summarizing the above, you can have the following `.env*` files in your project:

+ * `.env` – for default (fallback) values, **tracked** by VCS
+ * `.env.development` – for development environment, **tracked** by VCS
+ * `.env.test` – for test environment, **tracked** by VCS
+ * `.env.production` – for production environment, **tracked** by VCS
+ * `.env.local` – for individual default values, **ignored** by VCS
+ * `.env.development.local` – for individual development environment values, **ignored** by VCS
+ * `.env.test.local` – for individual test environment values, **ignored** by VCS
+ * `.env.production.local` – for production environment values (DB passwords, API keys, etc.), **ignored** by VCS

+Make a note that `.env.*` files names may vary in your project, just keep in mind that **`.env*.local` files must be untracked/ignored by your CVS**.

+## Variables overwriting/priority

+Since multiple `.env*` files are loaded together at the same time, all the variables defined there are merged in the following order:

+1) `.env` file have a lowest priority over all, keep the most default (fallback) values here;
+2) `.env.local` file have a priority over the `.env`, create it if you want to overwrite the default values for your own environment-specific needs;
+3) `NODE_ENV`-specific env files (`.env.development`, `.env.test`, etc.) have a priority over the default `.env` and `.env.local` files, keep default `NODE_ENV`-specific environment variables here;
+4) `NODE_ENV`-specific local env files (`.env.development.local`, `.env.production.local`, etc.) have a highest priority, as with `.env.local`, create them only if you need to overwrite `NODE_ENV`-specific default values for your individual needs;
+5) if any variables are already defined in the environment before reading from `.env*`, they will not be overwritten, thus having the higher priority over defined in any env file;

 ## API reference